theopenconversationkit/tock/bot/connector-web/README.md

 Additionally, setting the `tock_web_cookie_auth_max_age` property to any positive number will configure the cookie's `Max-Age` property to the specified number of seconds.
 If left to the default or set to a negative value, the cookie will not have a `Max-Age` and will expire at the end of the user's browsing session.

+The cookie does not have a [Path](https://developer.mozilla.org/en-US/docs/Web/HTTP/Cookies#path_attribute) set by default, which potentially allows per-connector user identifiers if the connector paths are sufficiently distinct.
+If sharing the cookie between connectors is the preferred behavior, the `tock_web_cookie_auth_path` property can be used to set a fixed `Path` shared by all web connectors.

 ### Markdown processing